Albert-R-Wang/UW-PhD-code/README.md

 - Side projects and exploratory code

 ## Notes
-- Code is provided as-is to showcase methods and workflows used during my PhD.
+- The code is provided as-is to showcase my programming experience.
-- Certain project-specific data and proprietary materials are not included due to privacy or publication restrictions.
+- Certain project-specific data and proprietary materials have been excluded due to privacy and data-sharing restrictions.